Fasnakallai/betasquirrel-task/README.md

 - 3 - 'Git Add .' - add your file changes to git Eg: 'git add README.md'
 - 4 - 'Git Commit' -commit changes to git.
 Eg: 'git commit -m "initial commit"'
 - 5 - 'Git push' - Push your local commits to remote repo Eg: 'git push origin main'
+- 6 - 'Git pull' - this command fetches and mergeschanges on the remote server to your working durectory
+- 7 - git reset' - This command undoes all the commits after the specified commit and preserves the changes locally Eg: git reset [commit]

 ## Task 5